 Strict Keto as a Reset

-They give you a goal, refine what good dietary choices are and act as a reset for your relationship to food and especially sugar.
+Challenges such as strict keto give you a goal, refine what good dietary choices are and act as a reset for your relationship to food and especially sugar.

 Keep in mind, these are just “rules” for this challenge.
 Your keto diet is your keto diet and you may choose to do whatever works for your body, goals and lifestyle.
+However, these keto rules are fantastic for the purpose of a kick start into weight loss or a keto reset.

 However, the rules here exclude foods and additives that tend to be the culprits of stalls or gains, so the choice about what you choose to eat is always up to you depending on your personal health and goals.
 If you have any concerns, please consult your medical professional.

 How do I know this works?
-You’ll see from the rules below this is basically extreme clean eating.
+You’ll see from the rules below this is basically extreme clean keto eating.
 I’ve done this strict keto reset a few times since going keto while already being at a healthy weight for my height.
 I lost four to seven pounds in 31 days each time without having to track calories.

 - No sweeteners of any kind.
 Even the “safe” ones.
 By extension, this obviously rules out any sugar (duh) and most keto “treats.”